Modern Slavery Statement

 - Invoking sanctions against suppliers that fail to improve their performance in line with an action plan or seriously violate our supplier code of conduct, including the termination of the business relationship.

-The organisation has reviewed its key performance indicators (KPIs).
+- The organisation has reviewed its key performance indicators (KPIs).
 As a result, the organisation has carried out the following to date:

 The handouts, posters and booklets all explain to staff the basic principles of the Modern Slavery Act 2015.
 They are displayed in toilets where individuals can see the information in privacy.

-- what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation.
+- What employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation.

-- what external help is available, for example through the Modern Slavery Helpline.
+- What external help is available, for example through the Modern Slavery Helpline.

-- whistle blower helplines.
+- Whistle-blower helplines.

-- contact details for the GLAA.
+- Contact details for the GLAA.

-- contact details for key retailers.
+- Contact details for key retailers.